olimorris/hledger-forecast/README.md

     Usage: hledger-forecast summarize [options]

-        -f, --forecast FILE              The path to the FORECAST yaml file to summarize -h, --help                       Show this help message
+    -f, --forecast FILE              The path to the FORECAST yaml file to summarize -r, --roll-up PERIOD             The period to roll-up your forecasts into.
+One of:
+                                     [yearly], [half-yearly], [quarterly], [monthly], [weekly], [daily]
+    -h, --help                       Show this help message

 ## :gear: Configuration